Portfolio Placement for 102

 - Students may only participate in the portfolio placement process one time.
 Additional submissions will not be considered.

-There is a $50 fee for the portfolio evaluation.
-Your placement cannot be processed without payment of the fee.
-Your placement submission will be processed in approximately two business weeks.
-Note: It is important that you begin this placement process as soon as possible in order to ensure class availability.
-Also, if any work in a portfolio is plagiarized, your portfolio will not be considered in placement and the fee will not be refunded.
-In addition, the student's work and evidence of plagiarism will be kept on file and a copy will be sent to the Office of Student Conduct.
+- If any work in a portfolio is plagiarized, we will not consider it for placement and your fee will not be refunded.
+In addition, your work and evidence of plagiarism will be kept on file and a copy will be sent to the Office of Student Conduct.

-- Plan, draft and revise your cover letter.
+- Plan, draft and revise a cover letter.
 Your letter should include:

-- Your full name, NSHE ID number, address, phone number and an email address we can use to reach you
+- Your full name, NSHE ID number and an email address we can use to reach you

 - A statement explaining why you should be placed differently than your test scores suggest

-- Your portfolio will be read by Core Writing’s portfolio readers and you will receive the results via email of your portfolio placement.
+- Your portfolio will be read by the Core Writing Program’s portfolio readers and you will receive the results via email of your portfolio placement.
 If you have any questions about the status of your submission, email Isis Lopez Aguilar, the first-year writing placement coordinator.

-Please note: due to FERPA regulations, we can only communicate placement information to the student in question.
-Any other person, unless that person is a parent and the student is a minor, must provide a signed privacy waiver (available from Admissions and Records) before Core Writing can communicate the student's placement results or any other academic information.
+Note: due to FERPA regulations, we can only communicate portfolio results to the student in question.
+Any other person, unless that person is a parent and the student is a minor, must provide a signed privacy waiver (available from Admissions and Records) before the Core Writing Program can communicate the student's placement results or any other academic information.